Heart and Vascular Care

 Most people with mitral valve disease have no symptoms, but those who do complain of fatigue, palpitations, chest pain and anxiety.

-Mitral valve procedures and surgery options.
+Mitral valve procedures and surgery options

-Sharp's affiliated surgeons routinely perform minimally invasive mitral valve repair surgery.
-In minimally invasive valve surgery, the incision is much smaller — about 3 inches instead of the 6 to 8 inches required for traditional cardiac surgery.
-The surgery can be completed with small incisions through the lower breastbone.
-The benefit to patients is dramatic: shorter healing time and hospital stays, less scarring, reduced pain and a lower chance of infection.
+In minimally invasive mitral valve surgery, the incision is much smaller — about 3 inches instead of the 6 to 8 inches required for traditional cardiac surgery.
+The surgery can be completed with small incisions through the lower breastbone — which means a shorter healing time and hospital stay, less scarring, reduced pain and a lower chance of infection.Maze procedure and mitral valve repair

-The Maze procedure is often performed during mitral valve repair surgery.
-Surgeons perform Maze surgery to treat chronic atrial fibrillation (AFib), a fast, irregular heart rhythm where the upper chambers of the heart contract in an uncoordinated fashion.
+Surgeons perform maze surgery to treat chronic atrial fibrillation (AFib), a fast, irregular heart rhythm where the upper chambers of the heart contract in an uncoordinated fashion.
 AFib is dangerous because it can cause blood to pool in the upper chambers, leading to blood clots.
 A stroke can occur if a blood clot travels from the heart and blocks a small artery in the brain.

-The Mini-Maze procedure is often performed on patients suffering from mitral valve disease and AFib.
+The mini-maze procedure is often performed on patients suffering from mitral valve disease and AFib.
 Tiny incisions are created in the chest and an energy source is used to block the arrhythmia's path.
-This minimally invasive procedure does not require opening the chest, so it has a shorter recovery time than more invasive surgical options.
+This minimally invasive procedure does not require opening the chest, so it has a shorter recovery time than more invasive surgical options.MitraClip® procedure

 The MitraClip®procedure is a treatment for patients unable to have open-heart surgery due to age or other medical conditions.
 The device is inserted through the femoral vein — a blood vessel in the leg — to clip together a portion of the mitral valve, allowing the heart to pump blood more efficiently.